enginsight/enterprise/README.md

 	**_Please note: This version supports Debian 9 only._**

 ## Installation
-The few spells to get the magic in your hands and Enginsight in your servers -
+The few spells to get the magic in your hands and Enginsight in your servers:

 1. Install (if you haven’t already) the latest [Docker version](https://docs.docker.com/install/).
 Follow the instructions from the [Docker installation guide](https://docs.docker.com/machine/install-machine/).
 2. After successful installation login to access your Docker Containers.
 Execute the following code, with your username and password.